Jack Dougherty (baseball): Amateur career

 86 strikeouts over 59 innings, finishing with an ERA of 0.71.

 Dougherty joined the Ole Miss bullpen in his freshman year as a redshirt, but by the end of the season had emerged as a reliable relief pitcher.
 He appeared in twelve games, going 2–2 with a 5.40 ERA.
 In his debut against Austin Peay, he struck out five of six batters in two flawless innings.
 As a relief pitcher in his sophomore year, he made seventeen appearances, going 4–3 with a 4.91 ERA.
 Later in the year, Dougherty retired fifteen consecutive batters in a surprise start in the first game of the 2022 College World Series finals, helping Ole Miss to win its first NCAA Championship and earning himself a comparison to Max Scherzer by ESPN's Ryan McGee.

+Professional career

+Dougherty was selected by the Minnesota Twins in the ninth round, with the 267th overall pick, of the 2023 Major League Baseball draft.
+On July 14, 2023, Dougherty signed with the Twins for a deal worth $160,000.